Cosmian/findex/documentation/serialization.md

 Both the Entry Table and the Chain Table represent a key/value store.
 Each key (subsequently called `token`) is the result of a cryptographic hash function and is therefore sufficiently secure.
-The values however need to be encrypted before being sent for storage to the backend.
+The values however need to be encrypted before being sent for storage to the database.

 Therefore, the actual structures stored are: